 For the website of our associated group, ASPARRG (Autism Spectrum People and Religion Research Group) click here.

-The regular BAHAR seminar programme in Cardiff was discontinued in 2012.
-The first Sydney BAHAR programme is taking place in April-June 2017.
-A flyer may be downloaded here.
-Geoffrey and Santi will be away from Australia for most of the remainder of 2017, but we plan to have a more extensive programme in 2018.
-BAHAR is also co-organising two workshops, one in July 2017 with the Centro Incontri Umani in Ascona, Switzerland, and one in December 2017 with the Department for the Study of Religion at the University of Toronto.
+The regular BAHAR seminar programme in Cardiff ended in 2012, and a final meeting took place in June 2014.
+The first Sydney BAHAR programme took place in April-June 2017.
+Geoffrey and Santi were away from Australia for most of the remainder of 2017.
+During this period, BAHAR co-organised two workshops, one in July 2017 with the Centro Incontri Umani in Ascona, Switzerland, and one in December 2017 with the Department for the Study of Religion at the University of Toronto.
 For further information, see the News and Events page or contact Geoffrey Samuel.

-If you are interested in joining BAHAR or simply in coming to any of our activities and events, please e-mail Geoffrey or contact the BAHAR Office.
-Students interested in taking postgraduate degrees (PhD or Masters) with the BAHAR group at the University of Sydney should also contact Geoffrey in the first place.Page revised 8 May 2017
+If you are interested in becoming a member of BAHAR, please contact Geoffrey by e-mail or via the BAHAR Office.
+Students interested in taking postgraduate degrees (PhD or Masters) with the BAHAR group at the University of Sydney should also contact Geoffrey in the first place.Page revised 1 June 2018